MiniXC/typst-projects/thesis/chapters/04_asr.typ

 While this acoustic model can be trained with a simple cross-entropy loss against frame-level alignments, system performance is substantially improved through sequence-level discriminative training.
 The state-of-the-art objective for this is #abbr.a[LF-MMI] @povey_purely_2016.
 The MMI criterion aims to maximize the mutual information between the observation sequence $S$ and the reference word sequence $T$.
 This is achieved by maximizing the log-likelihood of the correct transcription (numerator) while minimizing the log-likelihood of all possible transcriptions (denominator):

 $ cal(L)_(text("MMI"))(theta) = log (P_theta (S | cal(M)_T) P(T)) / (sum_(T') P_theta (S | cal(M)_(T')) P(T')) $

+// sum does not really exist, although the HMM models it

 Here, $cal(M)_(T')$ is the HMM corresponding to a word sequence $T'$, and $P(T')$ is a language model probability.
 The numerator represents the likelihood of the correct transcription, while the denominator sums over the likelihoods of all possible transcriptions, explicitly creating a margin that pushes down the scores of incorrect hypotheses.
 The "Lattice-Free" component streamlines this process by using a simpler phone-level decoding graph, allowing for more efficient end-to-end discriminative training.